TinfFoil/dit_ITloc_projecttemplate/README.md

 1. Description of the project
 2. Files and Folders
-2.1 Values folder
+   - Values folder
+   - Written Report
-2.2 Academic Integrity
+   - Academic Integrity

 ## Description of the project